DrJohnDale/rdp-quick/README.md

 # rdp-quick

+The Ramer-Douglas-Peucker algorithm can be used to decimate a curve into a similar curve with fewer points. (https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)

-There are several implementations of the Ramer-Douglas-Peucker, however, they can be slow for large datasets
+There are several python implementations of the Ramer-Douglas-Peucker algorithm, however, they can be slow for large datasets

 In this library the Ramer-Douglas-Peucker is implemented using Numba (with eager compilation and cache) to speed up the algorithm